-DeVos finalizes ethics disclosure ahead of confirmation vote

-WASHINGTON (AP) — Education Secretary pick Betsy DeVos has finalized her financial and ethics disclosures, paving the way for senators to vote on her confirmation next week.
+Panel delays vote on DeVos nomination as education secretary

+Democrats said they still needed more information, and Friday night the Senate Health, Education and Labor Committee announced it was delaying a vote on her nomination until Jan.
+31, a week later than planned.
+The committee says the postponement was to give members more time to review DeVos’ financial and ethical disclosures.

+At her confirmation hearing earlier this week, DeVos faced tough questions regarding her contributions to the Republican Party, her support of charter schools, her views on LGBT rights, sexual assault and other matters.
+She was also asked to submit answers to written questions.

-In documents released by the Office of Government Ethics early Friday, DeVos, a wealthy Republican donor and school choice activist, pledged to divest her interests in more than 100 companies within 90 days of her confirmation.
+In the ethics documents, DeVos, a wealthy Republican donor and school choice activist, pledged to divest her interests in the companies within 90 days of her confirmation.

-DeVos has also resigned from her positions at a number of think tanks and groups that advocate for school choice and other initiatives.

-Democrats and labor unions have protested DeVos’ candidacy, saying she intends to dismantle public education in favor of charter and private schools.
-They have also voiced concern that her family’s multi-million dollar contributions to the Republican Party constitute a conflict of interest.

 Most Read Stories